 This tier list is based on a mixture of our personal experiences using these guns and cold, hard statistics.
 We’ll keep this updated with every patch that drops, so keep checking back to see if your favourite Apex weapon is still top-tier.

-The Kraber, Mastiff, and R-99 are the best weapons in Apex Legends right now.
+The Kraber, R-99, and Spitfire are the best weapons in Apex Legends right now.
 These S-tier weapons are the ones you have to get your hands on.